 33 - 130 mm

-When is the best time to book flights to Capri?
+When is the best time to book a flight to Capri?

 Which day is cheapest to fly to Capri?

 The cheapest day to fly to Capri is usually Wednesday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly to Capri?